lachatak/scalalearn/sparkscalaz/README.md

       s <- summaryByPartner(partner)
     } yield s
 ```
 Now we have a fully defined computation.
-Dont forget it is just a definition nothing else.
+Don't forget it is just a definition nothing else.
 It gives back a unit of Work[S, A].
 It means that the state has type Map[String, BigDecimal] meanwhile the result of the entire block will be a BigDecimal.
 Nice and easy.
 All we have left is to run it.
 First thing we need is a Spark context.
 The following method only accept a type of Work[S, A].
 Meanwhile the Work requires the context to produce results.
 Win-Win.
 So let's provide the context which only could run a Work[S, A]:
 ```scala
   def runWithSpark[S, A](work: Work[S, A])(implicit S: Monoid[S]): (List[String], A, S) = {